 Beans, lima, pole, bush

 The Difference Between Straw and Hay

 - Straw is the stem of various types of small-grain cereal plants such as oats, wheat, rice, flax, rye, or barley.
 With the nutritious parts removed, we are left with straw-like stems that, when dry, have many uses such as bedding for animals, insulation, and mulch.
-Straw is golden in colour and animals do not show any interest in eating it.
+Straw is golden in color and animals do not show any interest in eating it.
 It would be like us eating cardboard.

-- Hay is (usually) baled grass or alfalfa, green in colour, and feed for livestock.
+- Hay is (usually) baled grass or alfalfa, green in color, and feed for livestock.
 It is not recommended for straw bale gardening, although other organic materials such as leaves packed in bundles can work.

 - Straw bales are tight bundles of straw, usually secured with thick twine.

 - One straw bale (dry, not soaking wet) usually weighs around 50lbs.

 - It’s raised bed gardening without the need to build raised beds or fill the beds with container soil.

 - Straw bales are portable (when dry) and biodegradable (eventually), although they can last for several years.